jake1164/Pico-RGB-Matrix-Weather-Clock/README.md

 This project moving forward will be converting changed code to loosely meet the google python [coding standard](https://google.github.io/styleguide/pyguide.html#316-naming).

-## pylint settings
+## VS Code Settings
-To ignore the code.py overriding the std lib error add the following to your .vscode.json config file.
+To ignore the `code.py` overriding standard library warning, add the following to your `.vscode/settings.json` config file.
 ```
   "python.languageServer": "Pylance",
   [...]